tawanaj/tawanaj.github.io/_posts/2024-08-23-silence-how-I-love-thee.markdown

 <h3 style="display: flex; justify-content: center;">*****</h3>

-While I enjoy time with people, I enjoy time alone more.
-That doesn't mean that social interactions have to be weird.
 I love being with my people :purple_heart:.
-I also love just being with Tawana :brown_heart:.
+I also love just being quiet with Tawana :brown_heart:.

 Here's to you, may you enjoy time in peaceful stillness while still being able to enjoy the company of those you value most.